indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/richard-jones-notes.md

   - Secondary indexes allowed
   - No table size limit
   - 400kb item size limit
+    + Max document size in MongoDB is 16MB.
+Translation, max size of an Item (or Document or Row) in DynamoDB is only 2.5% of a MongoDB document
+    + Max row size in Postgres is 1.6TB.
+Translation, max size of a MongoDB document is only .001% of a Postgres table
   - Item-level TTL
 - Use cases
   - Operational State/History